juseg/hyoga/doc/datasets/vectors.rst

 .. plot::

-   # plot example data
    with hyoga.open.example('pism.alps.in.boot.nc') as ds:
       ds.hyoga.plot.bedrock_altitude(center=False)
       ds.hyoga.plot.naturalearth('rivers_all')

-Plotting and reprojection is handled by using :class:`geopandas.GeoDataFrame` objects in the background, and any additional keywords arguments are passed to :class:`geopandas.GeoDataFrame.plot`.
+Plotting and reprojection is handled by using :class:`geopandas.GeoDataFrame` objects in the background, and any additional keywords arguments are passed to :meth:`geopandas.GeoDataFrame.plot`.
 This examples plots cities colored by regional significance:

 .. plot::

-   # plot example data
    with hyoga.open.example('pism.alps.in.boot.nc') as ds:
       ds.hyoga.plot.bedrock_altitude(center=False)
       ds.hyoga.plot.naturalearth(